openframeworks/ofBook/project_joel/chapter.md

 Graphics  NVIDIA GeForce 9600M GT 512 MB

 XCode for Development

-Chrome for Web
+Chrome for Web Browsing
 Sublime Text for logging

 ### Edited development notes

-29th May 2013
+#### 29th May 2013

 oF/of_v0.7.4_osx_release/apps/ofxKinect-demos

-also downloaded ofxKinect

-get gui working first, with ofxKinect, then start on:
+Also downloaded ofxKinect.
+Get gui working first, with ofxKinect, then start on:

 https://github.com/toruurakawa/ofxFakeMotionBlur
 DON'T USE, USE JAMEZILLA https://github.com/kylemcdonald/ofxBlur